Sleeping Position Shoulder Pain: Which Position Is Causing It and How to Find Out

 How to Figure Out Which Factor Is Behind Your Shoulder Pain

 This is where most advice falls short.
-Knowing that side sleeping can cause shoulder pain doesn't help you much if you need to know specifically which aspect of your sleep setup is the problem.
+Knowing that side sleeping can cause shoulder pain does not help you much if you need to know specifically which aspect of your sleep setup is the problem.

 A structured approach helps.
 Each morning, before you start moving around, spend two to three minutes logging: